Partial melting: Addition of volatiles

-The presence of volatiles (particularly H2O and CO2) has the potential to significantly reduce solidus temperatures of a given system.
+The presence of volatiles has the potential to significantly reduce solidus temperatures of a given system.
 This allows for melt to be generated at lower temperatures than otherwise predicted, eliminating the need for a change in pressure or temperature conditions of the system.
-However, the mantle typically has a very low volatile content and this can limit the amount of melt generated.
+Furthermore, some consider that volatiles control the stability of minerals and the chemical reactions that happen during partial melting, while others assign a more subordinate role to these components.